ADACS-Australia/dfisher_2022a/README.md

 ```
 The line information is included in `emission_lines.py`.
 Users can customize this file (e.g. adding more lines or updating the wavelength) before importing this package.

-9. A wraped approach
+9. A wrapped approach

-A wrapper function is available, which encapsulate steps 1-6.
+A wrapper function is available, which encapsulates steps 1-6.
 ```
 >>> from dfisher_2022a import fit_lm
 >>> model = dfisher_2022a.Lm_Const_1GaussModel